grimlucis/rpg-hack/02-playing/01-playing.md

 #### Breakage

-If you make an Attack or Defense roll which is *almost* a critical miss (a natural 19) you risk breaking your weapon or armor.
+If you make an Attack roll which is *almost* a critical miss (a natural 19) or your opponent makes an Attack roll which is *almost* a critical success (a natural 2) you risk breaking your weapon or armor.
 The chance it breaks depends on its quality:

 - Fragile weapons, for example improvised weapons or the bronze weaponry the Fey